 The developer version of javac allows you to not have to rebuild the jar files after every code change, in turn allowing you to test your changes faster.
-Source files can be compiled using command ./gradlew compile in the checker directory, or can be automatically compiled by an IDE such as Eclipse.
+Source files can be compiled using command ./gradlew compileJava, or can be automatically compiled by an IDE such as Eclipse.

-- 5. Test that everything works: - Run ./gradlew allTests:
+- 5. Test that everything works:

+- Run./gradlew allTests:

-cd \$CHECKERFRAMEWORK
+- cd \$CHECKERFRAMEWORK

-./gradlew allTests
+- ./gradlew allTests

-• Run the Nullness Checker examples (see Section 3.5, page 32).
+- Run the Nullness Checker examples (see Section 3.5, page 32).